- Identify the right prioritization framework for your testing team and download a template

 -

-For example, your team may be technically savvy but low on design resources, so you set up tests easily but have trouble getting mockups.
-Or, if you have executive buy-in but find it difficult to get time with your developers, you may find that advanced test ideas are quickly greenlit but slow to be implemented.
+The criteria you use to prioritize your ideas depends on your program’s goals and resources.
+For example, your team may have the technical resources to set up testing but are low on mockup resources.
+Or, if you have executive buy-in but find it difficult to get time with your developers, you may find that advanced test ideas are approved but slow to be implemented.

 Prioritize your list